 Traditionally, approval workflows have been associated with tedious bureaucracies and waterfall style development.
 But, no more!
 Modern solutions utilize just-in-time provisioning with API integrations that support Slack webhooks, Jira tickets, and more, making approval workflows easy to operationalize and not-too-onerous to use.

 Any time a user elevates to super admin privilege should trigger an approval flow.

 In summary, what happened at Okta could have happened at any SaaS vendor.
-The industry should learn from this incident, and better secure its administration interfaces.
-There are several commercial solutions, including my company, Banyan Security, that can help you with such initiatives.
+The industry should learn from this incident, and better secure their administration interfaces.
+There are several commercial solutions, including Zero Trust Network Access.
+Contact Banyan Security to learn more about how we can help you with such initiatives.